-The Company is currently licensed to provide Direct Loans in Florida, North Carolina, Ohio, and has also started writing deregulated direct loans over \$3,000 in Georgia.
-The Company solicits current and former customers in these states for the purpose of selling Direct Loans to such customers.
-In addition, the Company is focused on the expansion of its Direct Loan capabilities to the other states in which it acquires Contracts.
-Even with this targeted expansion, the Company expects its total Direct Loans portfolio to remain between 3% and 10% of its total portfolio for the foreseeable future.
+The Company is currently licensed to provide Direct Loans in 14 states- Alabama, Florida, Georgia (over \$3,000), Illinois, Indiana, Kansas, Kentucky, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, South Carolina, and Tennessee.
+The Company solicits current and former customers in these states for the purpose of providing Direct Loans to such customers, and intends to continue the expansion of its Direct Loan capabilities to the other states in which it acquires Contracts.
+Even with this targeted expansion, the Company expects its total Direct Loans portfolio to remain between 5% and 10% of its total portfolio for the foreseeable future.